Physiotherapist assessing a patient with lateral epicondylitis (tennis elbow) 肱骨外上髁炎(网球肘)

 • Pain at the outer elbow, when gripping or lifting.

-• Pain resisted wrist extension and executing backhand techniques in racket sports.
+• Pain during resisted wrist extension or when executing a backhand in racket sports.

-• Pain when bending your arm or fulling extending your arm.
+• Pain when bending or fully extending your arm.

-If you’re looking for a tennis elbow treatment in Singapore, our team of physiotherapists can help restore your strength and relieve the pain.
-Here at Physio & Sole Clinic, a management plan will be tailored depending on severity and chronicity of the injury.
-It is important that you follow the management plan in order to achieve optimal results.
+If you are looking for tennis elbow treatment in Singapore, our physiotherapists can help restore strength and relieve pain.
+At Physio & Sole Clinic, the management plan is tailored to the severity and chronicity of the injury.
+Following the plan is important for the best result.

 Some modalities may include the following: